Supersonic gas separation: Commercial realization

 There are several patents on supersonic gas separation, relating to features of the device as well as methods.

 The technology has been researched and proven in laboratory installations since about 1998, special HYSYS modules have been developed as well as 3D gas computer modeling.
 The supersonic gas separation technology has meanwhile moved successfully into industrial applications (e.g. in Nigeria, Malaysia and Russia) for dehydration as well as for LPG extraction.

 Consultancy, engineering and equipment for supersonic gas separation are being offered by ENGO Engineering Ltd. under the brand "3S".
 They are also provided by Twister BV, a Dutch firm affiliated with Royal Dutch Shell, under the brand "Twister Supersonic Separator".
+The official licensee of the supersonic gas separation technology under the "3S" brand is the European company M-ost Ltd.